Retro Rocket OS

 Key rules:

-• Types are real.
-The engine returns one of three concrete kinds: INT (64-bit), REAL (double), or STR (char*).
+• The language is strongly typed.
+The engine returns one of three concrete kinds: INT (signed 64-bit), REAL (double), or STR (char*).

 • Promotion is one-way.
 INT may promote to REAL if needed; nothing else auto-converts.